Red Lake Mining Division, Ontario, Canada

 The 100% owned North Birch Gold Project comprises approximately 3,850 hectares and lies in the northwestern corner of the Birch-Uchi Greenstone Belt in the Red Lake Mining Division of northwestern Ontario, roughly 110 kilometers northeast of the town of Red Lake.
 It is presently accessible by air only, but road access is improving as logging roads and an all-weather road to the Springpole Gold Project, 12 kilometers to the southeast, are pushing farther north.
 In the summer, float planes are available from Red Lake, Sioux Lookout and Ear Falls.
 In the winter, fixed wing aircraft equipped with skis for landing on the frozen lakes are available in Red Lake and Sioux Lookout.
 Helicopters are also available year-round from Red Lake and Kenora.

-The better-known Springpole Gold Project, owned by First Mining Gold Corp., contains a reported (First Mining’s website) 4.67 million ounces of gold in the Indicated category.
+The better-known Springpole Gold Project, owned by First Mining Gold Corp., contains a reported (First Mining’s website) 4.67 million ounces of gold in Indicated Resources.
 Although not yet in production, it is the largest gold deposit known in the Birch-Uchi Belt.

 While the lack of previous exploration on the North Birch Project makes this a largely grass roots prospect, it covers an interpreted geological setting that is considered to be highly prospective for both iron formation hosted and high-grade quartz vein hosted gold mineralization.